 Large mass movements in the last century appear to follow a propaganda model derived from observations of the spread of the Protestant Church throughout Europe.
 Although physical gatherings are necessary to provide followers with proof of the movement's size and strength, there must be a period of "conditioning" that precedes those gatherings, where the faithful are instructed in a variety of party mantras and social rituals.
 Spontaneous conversation, and the bickering and in-fighting that may ensue when you gather a large group of socially and economically frustrated people together can strangle a movement in its infancy.
 Online communities may facilitate this process by allowing the creators of mass movements to observe individual behavior, generate profiles of the ideal participant based upon their online activity, and weeding out those "trouble makers" that tend to think too much.

-and purchasing a copy of my book
+If you enjoyed this essayplease consider clicking on the banner below and purchasing a copy of my book

 Image Credit: Detail of the painting Christ's entry into Brussels in 1889